- Go 51.1%

 harbor snapshot "message"after each logical change, or let Harbor summarize the diff when the message is obvious. - Run

-harbor doctorafter sync, clone, and repair experiments. - Prefer normal username/password hub auth; use bearer tokens only for compatibility testing.
+harbor doctorafter sync, clone, and repair experiments.

 Project status